qihongl/learn-hippo/README.md

 ## Replicate the simulation results - general guidelines

-Here we introduce the general procedure of how to replicate any simulation in the paper.
+Here we introduce the general procedure for how to replicate any simulation in the paper.
 We will use simulation 2 as an example.

 ### 0. Download the code
 First, you need to clone this repo: